filecoin-project/lily/schemas/README.md

 Migrations are Go source files named after the patch version they migrate to plus a short tag.
 For example,`2_visor_initial.go` is the migration to patch 2 of the schema.

-Each migration consists of an `init()` function with a single call to `Patches.MustRegisterTx` with up to two arguments:
+Each migration consists of an `init()` function with a single call to `patches.Register` with two arguments:

+ - the sequence number of the migration.
+The highest of these becomes the current `patch` number.
  - a set of *up* statements that migrate the schema up from the previous version
- - a set of *down* statements that migrate back down to the previous version.
-The *down* argument is optional but if omitted it prevents automatic rollback of failed deployments.

 The **latest patch version** is defined to be the highest version used by a migration in this directory.